-Previously to this appointment I was a Max Weber Fellow in the Department of Social and Political Science at the European University Institute (2013-14) where I worked with Rainer Baubock and prior to that I was a Max Weber Fellow in the Department of History and Civilization (2012-13) where I worked with Dirk Moses.
+From 2012-14 I was a Max Weber Fellow at the European University Institute.
+In 2012-13 I was affiliated with the History department where I worked with Dirk Moses.
+In 2013-14 I was affiliated with the Political Science department where I worked with Rainer Bauböck.
 At the EUI I taught Ph.D. seminars in the history of ideas and in contemporary political philosophy.

 I have a Ph.D.
-(2013) in politics from the New School for Social Research, New York.
-I majored in political theory (high honours) and minored in comparative politics.
-My studies were carried out under the supervision of professors Nancy Fraser, Andreas Kalyvas, and Banu Bargu.
+(2013) in politics from the New School for Social Research.
+My major was in political theory (high honours) and my minor was in comparative politics.
+My doctoral studies were carried out under the supervision of professors Nancy Fraser, Andreas Kalyvas, and Banu Bargu.
 I also hold a M.A. and a M.Phil. from the New School (Politics) as well as a M.Sc. from the University of Edinburgh (Nationalism Studies).

 My Ph.D. thesis was on the political philosophy of Thomas Hobbes with a focus on language, epistemology, rhetoric, and the spectacular practice of sovereign power.
 The thesis was awarded the 2013 New School for Social Research Commencement Award "in recognition of Ph.D. research that is of the highest quality and the excellence of the dissertation".

 I work on both the history of political thought and contemporary political theory.